Commercial Weight Consultancy

 UK Weight Loss and Body Image Services

 Weight loss clinics exist to provide medical legitimacy for people who have lost faith in their ability to lose weight — but the clinical positioning is not what the buyer is purchasing.
-They are paying for external structure that fills the gap their self-directed attempts repeatedly couldn't close.
-Supply has positioned for the medication-access segment while leaving the structure-dependent segment underserved.
+Supply has positioned for one segment while leaving the larger one structurally underserved.

 Read the analysis →Keyword: CIPS qualification